lolaedun/lom/README.md

 * As a user, I would like to get information on following the daily skincare routine in order to maintain consistency.
 * As a user, I would like to quickly find out what foods are safe to give the little one.
-* As a user, I want to find ideas on meals I can make because of allergies.
+* As a user, I want ideas on meals I can make because of allergies.
 * As a user, I would like to gain a quick understanding of how to look after severe eczema and manage flare ups.
 * As a user, I want to be able to have a point of reference for anytime there is uncertainty about caring for the little one.